Jbleezy/BO2-Reimagined/README.md

 ### Who's Who
 * Gain all other perks the player had before going down when entering Who's Who mode
 * Revive twice as fast when in Who's Who mode
-* No longer gives the player claymores when entering Who's Who mode if the player purchased claymores
+* No longer gives the player Claymores when entering Who's Who mode if the player purchased Claymores

 ### Electric Cherry
 * Removed cooldown after being used multiple times in a row